hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 $ vim rnaseq_analysis_on_allfiles_for-slurm.sh
 ```

-This script loops through the same files as in the previous (demo) script, but the command being submitted within the `for` loop is `sbatch` with SLURM directives specified on the same line:
+This script loops through the same files as in the previous (demo) script, but the command being submitted within the `for` loop is `sbatch` with Slurm directives specified on the same line:

 ```bash
 #! /bin/bash